Web Similarity in Sets of Search Terms using Database Queries

 The basic concepts like the web events, web distribution, and web code are given in Section~\ref{sect.google}.
+These are similar to what is used in \cite{CV07} for the NGD.
+The remaining derivation and results are of necessity new and different.
 We determine the length of a single shortest binary program to compute from any web event of a single member in a set to the web event associated with the whole set (Theorem~\ref{theo.just}).
 The mentioned length is an absolute information distance associated with the set.
 It is incomputable (Lemma~\ref{lem.egmax}).
-However, for different sets it can be large while a set has similar members and small when a (different) set has dissimilar members.
-Therefore we normalize on a scale from 0 to 1 to express the information distance or similarity between members of the set.
+It can be large while a set has similar members and small when the set has dissimilar members.
+This depends on the relative size of the difference between members.
+Therefore we normalize to express the relative information distance which we associate with similarity between members of the set.
 We approximate the incomputable normalized version with the computable NWD (Definition~\ref{def.NWD}).
-In Section~\ref{sect.theory} we present properties of the NWD such as the range from 0 to 1 (Lemma~\ref{lem.0}), whether and how it changes under adding members (Lemma~\ref{claim.1}), and that it does not satisfy the triangle inequality and hence is not metric (Lemma~\ref{theo.triangle}).
+In Section~\ref{sect.compare} we compare the NWD and the earlier NGD with respect to the computational complexity (expressed in required number of queries) and accuracy.
+The NWD method requires less queries compared to the NGD method while the latter usually also yields inferior results.
+In Section~\ref{sect.theory} we present properties of the NWD such as the range of the NWD (Lemma~\ref{lem.0}), whether and how it changes under adding members (Lemma~\ref{claim.1}), and that it does not satisfy the triangle inequality and hence is not metric (Lemma~\ref{theo.triangle}).
 Theorem~\ref{theo.ideal} and Corollary~\ref{cor.ideal} show that the NWD approximates the common similarity of the queries in a set of search terms (that is, a common semantics).
 We subsequently apply the NWD to various data sets based on search results from Amazon, Wikipedia and the National Center for Biotechnology Information (NCBI) website from the U.S. National Institutes of Health in Section~\ref{sect.appl}.
+For the methodology of the examples we refer to Section~\ref{sect.metho}.
 We treat strings and self-delimiting strings in Appendix~\ref{sect.set}, computability notions in Appendix~\ref{sect.comp}, Kolmogorov complexity in Appendix~\ref{sect.kolmcomp}, and metric of sets in Appendix~\ref{sect.metric}.
 The proofs are deferred to Appendix~\ref{sect.proofs}.